KSheeds1/Gym-Rat-Dictionaries/README.md

 * Add a new workout type category to the site.
 * Edit an existing workout type category.
 * Delete an existing workout type category.
-* Provide the functionality to users to allow them to 'save' their favourite definitions to 'My Favourites'.

 ## **Strategies:**